 It is important to note that even if individuals have no agreement for temporary child support or if they waited to file a pendente lite request for temporary child support, they may be entitled to child support dating back to the date that the divorce was filed.
 However, the other party may argue that they were not notified of your intent to collect child support.
 For this and other reasons, it is vital that you explicitly state your request for child support within the initial divorce filing.

-What is Considered When Calculating Temporary Child Support in Morris County?
+What is Considered When Calculating Temporary Child Support?

 Temporary child support is calculated using essentially the same factors as those used in regular child support agreements.
 A main differentiator is that some of the factors involved including child custody, living arrangements, and more may not yet be finalized in the midst of the divorce process.
 The factors used in temporary child support calculations include but are not limited to: